 To edit the backlight settings, select Camera > Backlight.
-Backlight function is NOT available when TV system is set as "WDR 2 Shutter".

 The Backlight Compensation function prevents the center object from being too dark in surroundings where excessive light is behind the center object.
 Select on to turn on the function; otherwise, select off to turn off the function.